 The Value of Childhood

-Poverty can mean children going without basics.
-In some countries this can mean missing out on everyday fun and activities that other kids take for granted.
-In Nicaragua, like many their world countries, this can mean that a child may have to care for younger siblings or work for their food instead of having time to play, explore, read, or enjoy the games and imagination of childhood.
+Poverty can mean children going without the basics.
+In some countries, this can mean missing out on everyday fun and activities that other kids take for granted.
+This can mean that a child may have to care for younger siblings or work for their food instead of having time to play, explore, read, or enjoy the games and imagination of childhood.

 Play has been shown to improve the cognitive, physical, social, and emotional well-being of children and young people alike.
 Through play, children learn about their world and themselves.
-They also learn skills they need will need as they grow up like:
+They also learn skills they will need as they grow up, like:

 self-esteem